Department of Computer Science

 National University of Singapore

-I belong to NEMESYS, a research group focusing on interactive networked multimedia systems.
-Current topics of research include 3D streaming, interactive video streaming, networked virtual environments.
+My research work falls under three major areas: multimedia, networking, and interaction.
+Current topics of research include 3D streaming, zoomable video streaming, and networked virtual environments.

 I have also previously taught CS2105, an introductory course on computer networking, CS4344, an advanced course on networking and systems support for multi-player games, CS5229, a graduate-level course where we look into classic papers on the Internet, and CS2106 an introductory undergraduate course on operating systems.

 I received my B. Sc.
 (Hon.) degree from the Department of Information Systems and Computer Science (now School of Computing), NUS in 1996, and Ph.
 D. from Cornell University, Ithaca, NY in 2001.
 I spent a year as postdoc at Berkeley Multimedia Research Center in U.C.
 Berkeley, before re-joining NUS in 2002.
 I came from Alor Setar, Malaysia.

 Department of Computer Science,